THUIR/T2Ranking/README.md

 #####################
 ```

-DPR with BM25 negatives on DEV set
+DPR trained with BM25 negatives on DEV set

 ```bash
 #####################